davidB/scalacs/README.md

 ----

 * integrate sbt, ConditionalCompilation (to avoid recompile all)
+* integrate xsbt launcher as bootstrap
+* provide support/version for several scala's version
 * do automatic cleanCompiler when dependency jar are modified
 * document output/log
 * integrate sts into maven-scala-plugin and YaScalaDT
+* add a plugin/extension engine (may be based on Guice, osgi)